 With drop shipping, you can sell just about any product in any niche.
-And the best part is you don't have to deal with the hassles of traditional businesses, such as:
+The benefit of drop shipping someone else's products mean that you don't have to deal with the hassles of traditional businesses, such as:

-- Storing your products (it can be very expensive to buy massive amounts of inventory, rent warehouse space… and who wants to fill a spare bedroom or garage with boxes)
+- storing your products (it can be very expensive to buy massive amounts of inventory and rent warehouse space)

-- Packaging or shipping any products (can you imagine the hassle of taking orders and boxing them up multiple times a day… and heading to the post office?)
-This is definitely not a scalable way to do business.
+- packaging or shipping products, preparing orders and boxing them up multiple times a day and heading to the post office

-- Most importantly… you don’t have to put down your money upfront to buy products wholesale to resell… that you aren’t sure will sell.
+- having to put down your money upfront to buy products wholesale to resell, that you aren’t sure will sell

-You see, when you run a business through drop shipping, you avoid all of those risks and potential loss of capital investment.
+When you run a business through drop shipping, you avoid those issues and the potential loss of any up-front capital investment.

-Now that we've taken a look at the benefits of a dropshipping business let's take a look at how the business model of dropshipping actually works.
+Now that you have taken a look at the benefits of a dropshipping business, here's how the business model of dropshipping works.

 How Drop Shipping Works